sayheylaura/sayheylaura/README.md

 - Implementing tests
 - Implementing solutions that I'm unsure of, in a step-by-step way, asking questions to learn, and questioning the generated code when I know something's off or missing

 In the past, I also used [ChatGPT](https://chatgpt.com/) for more general questions that are not so related to the project I'm working on, or when I need to plan a bigger task and I'm unsure about the steps to follow.
 This is helping me learn in a much better and efficient way than just googling.
-Lately I've switched to [Perplexity](https://www.perplexity.ai/) for this purpose.
+Lately I've switched to [Perplexity](https://www.perplexity.ai/) for general information / resources searching, and [Claude](https://claude.ai/) for technical questions / planning.

 <!--